puttareddy/petstore/solution/solution.md

 * Authorization Server: (Auth0)
     * the server that authenticates the Resource Owner, and issues Access Tokens after getting proper authorization.
 In this case, Auth0.

-* Resource API: (Petstore-api)
+* Resource Server/API: (Petstore-api + petstore-proxy)
-    * the server that authenticates the Resource Owner, and issues Access Tokens after getting proper authorization.
-In this case, Auth0.
+    * the server that authenticates the Resource Owner, and grants access to APIs to perfrom specific actions.
+Useually, CRUD operations after Authorization.

 ## Request Flow ##